 House sparrow is state bird of Delhi and Bihar

 I am talking about House Sparrows.
 But when did the last time you got to see out childhood companion?
 Today, yesterday, a week ago or a month ago?
 They were once omnipresent, found to be nesting small and narrow window holes in human homes or tree to electricity poles.
 It used to be a familiar friend for everyone in early childhood.
 But where have the sparrows gone now?

-Indian council of Agriculture Research (ICAR) did a survey in 2010, that revealed astonishing facts.
+Indian Council of Agriculture Research (ICAR) did a survey in 2010, that revealed astonishing facts.
 According to data, Andhra Pradesh has lost 80% of its sparrow population and the scenario in the other states of India is no different.
-It’s very heartbreaking to even think upon ,how many creatures would be sacrificed in the name of development and urbanisation?
+It’s very heartbreaking to even think upon, how many creatures would be sacrificed in the name of development and urbanisation?

 Britain’s Royal Society of Protection of Birds has enlisted “ubiquitous” house sparrows in the ‘Red List’ on the basis of the findings of researchers in different parts of the world including those from India.
 (2010).Since then, 20th March is celebrated as World House Sparrow Day every year.
-Raising concerns over shocking decrease in population of house sparrows, Delhi government has declared house Sparrow as state bird in 2016.
+Raising concerns over a shocking decrease in population of house sparrows, Delhi government has declared house Sparrow as state bird in 2016.

 A house sparrow is associated with human habitation.
 House sparrows are very adaptable to the changes in the

 environment, it is one of the most preferred indicator species of urban ecosystems.
 A stable house sparrow population is a parameter for a healthy ecosystem for human beings in terms of air and water quality, vegetation and other criteria of habitat quality.
 Steep fall in the population of this bird is raising an alarm that the urban ecosystem is experiencing some environmental changes unfit for human health in the immediate future.

 How Can we Bring Lost Birds like Sparrows Back?